 Can I control the Fire Stick 4K with my phone if my kids lose the remote?

-How well do the parental controls work for limiting what my kids can access?
+How well do the parental controls work?

 Is the 4K version worth it if some of our TVs aren’t 4K yet?